In Part 1, we talked about how contaminants found in some lower quality foods could possibly be the cause of chronic allergies in dogs.

 These exceptionally dangerous poisons are known as mycotoxins.

 Today, there are hundreds of known mycotoxins.
-Here are a few of the more common ones known to affect dogs…
+Here are a few of the more common ones that can affect many animals, including dogs…2

 Mycotoxin Poisoning Can Produce